galactic-plane/portal-extensions/portal-inbox-extention/README.md

 - **Zero Dependencies on Host Page**: Only requires Bootstrap 5 JavaScript and Icons
 - **Bootstrap 5 Compatible**: Uses Bootstrap 5 components and styling
 - **Bootstrap 5 Modals**: Uses Bootstrap modals for all confirmations, alerts, and dialogs (no native popups)
+- **Fully Customizable Colors**: All colors configurable to match your site branding - no hardcoded colors
 - **Modular Design**: All functionality, styles, and dependencies encapsulated in the extension file
 - **Easy Integration**: Simply include the script and add a container element
 - **No Conflicts**: Won't interfere with other JavaScript or CSS on the page